Election 2024

 Evangeline Aston

-Hasn’t responded to our survey, little information regarding policy on walking, biking, trees, and place making; spreads misinformation about flood mapping and council governance
+Hasn’t responded to our survey, little information regarding policy on walking, biking, trees, and place making; spreads misinformation about council governance and flood mapping

 Richmond North (Melba Ward)